deliriousintent/cryogenic-fluid-cosmology/THEORETICAL_FRAMEWORK.md

 ---

 ## 7. The Connection to Penrose & Fuentes: The Definitive Test
-The theoretical framework presented here converts the philosophical debate regarding Quantum Gravity into a concrete, falsifiable experiment.
-The proposed ISS experiment by Ivette Fuentes (using Bose-Einstein Condensates in microgravity) serves as the "Supreme Court" for this theory, testing the specific boundary conditions of the Space Fluid.
+The theoretical framework presented here converts the philosophical debate regarding Quantum Gravity into a concrete, falsifiable prediction.
+The **experimental architecture proposed** by Ivette Fuentes (using Bose-Einstein Condensates in microgravity) serves as the "Supreme Court" for this theory.
+Note that while this experiment has not yet been authorized for the International Space Station (ISS), this theory offers a robust prediction ($\Delta a/a \approx 40 \text{ ppm}$) that argues strongly for the necessity of such a mission.

 *   **The Philosophical Divergence:**
     *   **Penrose (Geometric Stiffness):** Argues that spacetime is a rigid geometry.
 When a massive object is placed in superposition, it creates a "crack" in the geometry.
 The universe resolves this by forcing a **Wavefunction Collapse**.